Rose Matafeo: Career

-In April 2021, Starstruck, a six-part rom-com created by and starring Matefeo aired on the BBC (UK), HBO (US), TVNZ (New Zealand), and ABC (Australia).
+In April 2021, Starstruck, a six-part rom-com created by and starring Matafeo aired on the BBC (UK), HBO (US), TVNZ (New Zealand), and ABC (Australia).
 Co-written by Matafeo and Alice Snedden, the cast included actor Nikesh Patel, as leading man and love interest Tom.
 Filming for the first series was delayed due to the COVID pandemic, however a second series of the show was commissioned before the first series had even begun filming.
 A third series was released in September 2023.

 In 2023, Matafeo guest presented the British quiz show Pointless.
 In 2024 she appeared in Moana 2 as Loto, an engineer who works on boats, and took up the role of Taskmaster in Junior Taskmaster, a Taskmaster spin-off for children aged 9–11, with Mike Wozniak as the assistant.

+In 2026, Matafeo can be seen in New Zealand Spy, a series she co-wrote and in which she co-stars with Paul Williams, Joe Thomas and Bret McKenzie.

 Personal life

 Matafeo previously dated the New Zealand comedian Guy Williams.
 In 2015, she moved to London, where her then-boyfriend James Acaster lived; she shared a flat with comedian Nish Kumar.
 Matafeo and Acaster broke up in 2017.

 One of Matafeo's interests is mukbang videos (in which the host eats large amounts of food while interacting with the audience).
 In July 2018, she decided to make her own mukbang video using takeaways purchased from Double Happy Takeaways in Auckland.
 It was featured on The Spinoff.

-Matafeo is a supporter of the Green Party of Aotearoa New Zealand and was scheduled to host their campaign launch for the 2020 general election, but was later asked to step down from the role.
-The Green Party said this was due to a miscommunication within the party.